Chinzorigo/BackendMERN/README.md

 # BackendMERN
 Creating CRUD app like ecommerce for Showcase purpose.
+At this moment it works with admin panel.